DeKalb County Schools

 To have your child considered for the high achievers program, you can apply as early as 3rd grade (applying to enroll in 4th grade).
 Applications are available in March on the magnet lottery area of the DeKalb County Schools ePortal.
 If your child isn’t selected for admission as a 4th grader, you can reapply each spring.
 Sometimes spaces open up for higher grades.

-You can find more information about the high achievers program in the county’s magnet schools brochure.
+You can find more information about the high achievers program in the county’s school choice page.

 Magnet schools of the arts